ExactTarget/fuelux/README.md

 ### UMD/AMD Support

 In a hurry?
 Counting characters over bytes? `fuelux/all` can be loaded to bring in all FuelUX controls via AMD.
-Though we recommend only loading the controls you need.
+Though we recommend only loading the controls, you need.
 If using AMD (such as [RequireJS](http://require.js.org)), reference the FuelUX directory in your paths configuration, wherever it is located:
 ```javascript
 require.config({
     paths: {